Key messages

 - A glucose tolerance (OGGT) blood test at 24 weeks to check for diabetes.

-- Re-measurement of your weight at 34-36 weeks to allow for appropriate assessment of needs and drug doses at delivery.
+- Re-measurement of your weight at 34 to 36 weeks to allow for appropriate assessment of needs and drug doses.

 - Take a high dose folic acid supplement of 5mg (milligrams) daily for the first 12 weeks of pregnancy to reduce the risk of neural tube defects.
 This will need to be prescribed by your GP.

-- Take 10 micrograms of Vitamin D throughout pregnancy and during breastfeeding (this is advised to all pregnant women).
+- Take 10 micrograms of vitamin D throughout pregnancy and during breastfeeding (this is advised to all pregnant women and birthing people).

-- You will be referred to see a consultant obstetrician to discuss your antenatal care and your plans for the birth.
+- A referral to see a consultant obstetrician to discuss your antenatal care and your plans for birth.

-- You may be offered, or you can request a referral to a dietician.
+- You may be offered, or you can request a referral to a dietitian.

-- You will be offered extra blood pressure checks – every 3 weeks from 24-32 weeks and then every 2 weeks until birth.
-If you have additional risk factors for pre-eclampsia you may also be advised to take 150mgs of aspirin daily.
+- If you have additional risk factors for pre-eclampsia you may also be advised to take 150mg aspirin daily.
 This will be assessed by your midwife at your booking appointment.

-- If you have a raised BMI it may be difficult to accurately feel the size or position of your baby, therefore you will be offered an additional scan at 36 weeks of pregnancy to check the growth and position of your baby.
-Women pregnant with their first baby who have a BMI of 40 or more will also be advised to have an additional scan at 30 weeks.
+- If you have a raised BMI it may be difficult to accurately feel the size or position of your baby, therefore you will be offered an additional scan at 32 and 36 weeks of pregnancy to check the growth and position of your baby.

-- Your weight and BMI calculation will be repeated in the third trimester of pregnancy.
+- An up-to-date height, weight and BMI calculation will be offered in the third trimester of pregnancy.

-- If your BMI is 40 or more, you will also be offered an antenatal appointment to see an obstetric anaesthetist to undertake an assessment and discuss specific risks in relation to any analgesia and/or operative procedures which may be required.
+- If your BMI is 40 or more at your booking appointment, you will also be offered an antenatal appointment to see an obstetric anaesthetist to undertake an assessment and discuss specific risks in relation to any analgesia and/or operative procedures which may be required.

 Risks during labour and giving birth associated with a raised BMI

-- Monitoring difficulties - your baby’s heart rate can be more difficult to monitor (especially in labour).
-Therefore, it may be recommended that a small clip is put on your baby’s head (attached by passing a small lead through the vagina and cervix) in order to accurately monitor your baby’s heart rate if continuous monitoring is required.
-This might mean that we need to break your waters first.
+- Monitoring difficulties: your baby’s heart rate can be more difficult to monitor (especially in labour).
+Therefore, it may be recommended that a clip is put on your baby’s head (attached by passing a small lead through the vagina and cervix) to accurately monitor your baby’s heart rate if continuous monitoring is required.
+This might mean that we would need to break your waters first.

-- Restricted mobilisation - this may be restricted during your labour due to monitoring difficulties.
-This can lead to an increased risk of needing an assisted delivery.
+- Restricted mobilisation: this may be restricted during your labour due to monitoring difficulties.
+This can lead to an increased risk of needing an assisted birth.
 If your BMI is over 40 you will also be assessed during pregnancy for the best way to help you move from bed to chair etc and to assess any extra risks to your skin of pressure sores.

-- Difficulty carrying out procedures - taking blood or putting a drip in can be more difficult, so will tend to be offered early in labour, particularly if your BMI is 40 or more.
+- Difficulty carrying out procedures: taking blood or putting a drip in can be more difficult, so this will tend to be offered early in labour, particularly if your BMI is 40 or more.

-- Difficulties with epidural/spinal analgesia - it can be more difficult and take longer to give epidurals and spinals than in women with a lower BMI and effective epidural analgesia may not be possible.
+- Difficulties with epidural/spinal analgesia: it can be more difficult and take longer to give epidurals and spinals if you have a higher BMI, and effective epidural analgesia may not be possible.

-- Assisted delivery - increased risk of needing help with the delivery of your baby either a ventouse (suction cup), forceps or caesarean may be required.
+- Assisted delivery: increased chance of needing a ventouse (suction cup), forceps or caesarean birth.

-- Bigger babies - which may lead to difficulties delivering your baby’s shoulders.
-This is called a shoulder dystocia and is an emergency situation.
+- Bigger babies: may lead to difficulties delivering your baby’s shoulders.
+This is called a 'shoulder dystocia', and is an emergency situation.

-- Increased risk of bleeding - the risk of bleeding is increased following the birth, particularly if your baby is large.
-To reduce this risk, we will recommend ‘active management’ for the delivery of the placenta which is when we offer an injection of syntometrine shortly after birth.
+- Increased risk of bleeding: the risk of bleeding is increased following birth, particularly if your baby is large.
+To reduce this risk, we will recommend ‘active management’ for the delivery of the placenta which is when we offer an injection of oxytocin as your baby is born.

 Because of these increased risks, there are recommendations on place of birth: